soxueren/atsd/api/sql/README.md

 WHERE t1.datetime > now - 1*MINUTE
 ```

-The list of available predefined columns may be requested with the `SELECT *` syntax, except for queries with the `GROUP BY` clause.
+The list of available predefined columns may be requested with the `SELECT *` syntax, except for queries with the `GROUP BY` clause and when multiple metrics are specified from `atsd_series` table.

 ```sql
 SELECT * FROM "mpstat.cpu_busy" t1